mxwater/my-portfolio/README.md

 📄 Features
-Responsive design (works on desktop, tablet, and mobiles), Project showcase with live links and code repositories About Me section
+Responsive design (works on desktop, tablet, and mobiles), Project showcase with live links and code repositories, About Me section
 Contact form or links to social media